God is Love

 Pilgrimage to the Oberammergau Passion Play

 Since 1634, the Oberammergau village in Germany has staged a Passion Play for the world to see every ten years.
-There have only been a few times in history when the play had to be cancelled or postponed, including in 2020 when organizers moved the date to 2022 as a result of the coronavirus pandemic.
 This centuries-old tradition of remembering Christ’s Passion is a moving testament to God’s infinite love for humanity, and a powerful reminder of Catholic faith and devotion.
-Join Fr.
-Eric Augenstein, Fr.
-Tony Hollowell, and Verso Ministries to contemplate the mysteries of the Cross as you explore the breathtaking scenes and sites of Switzerland, Austria, and Germany.
+Pilgrims on our 2022 pilgrimage to Oberammergau had the opportunity to contemplate the mysteries of the Cross while exploring the breathtaking scenes and sites of Switzerland, Austria, and Germany.
 We hope you join us for the next performance in 2033.